Ollie & Scoops

-Ollie & Scoops is an American comedy animated web series created by animation director, writer and editor Nico Colaleo.
-Nico is also known for creating the animated web series Too Loud for DreamWorksTV and has been working in the animation field since 2011, working at studios such as Titmouse, Inc., Nickelodeon Animation Studio, Disney Television Animation, and most currently Netflix Animation.
-Nico is also an art gallery curator, so far hosting a dozen art shows and events around the Los Angeles animation and artist community since 2013.

-Premise
+Ollie & Scoops is an American independent comedy animated web series created by animator Nico Colaleo.
+The series follows Ollie and Scoops as they go on misadventures brought upon by Ollie's ability to communicate with cats.

+The pilot premiered on June 10, 2019.
+The series was received positively by reviewers.

+Synopsis

 The series stars 9-year-old Ollie Purkleworth, who can communicate with and understand cats.
 So naturally, Ollie and her family pet cat Scoops are inseparable best friends.
 The show follows Ollie and Scoops as they go on amazing, bizarre, and unique misadventures brought upon by Ollie's gift of being able to communicate with cats; whether at her home, school, in their neighborhood, or down in the secret underground cat society, the vast city of Catlifornia.